YayunFan/Reading/The Road Less Traveled.md

 "Do as I say, not as I do" parents
 Our parents are godlike figures to our childish eyes.
 Yet even more important than rolw modeling is love.
 Their words do not match up with their deeds.
 develop the capacity to delay gratification -- have self-disciplined role models, a sense of self-worth, and a degree of trust in the safety of their existence.
+Problem solving and time, Discipline, Responsibility,

 ###